DamianEdwards/MinimalApis.Extensions/README.md

 # Installation
 [![Nuget](https://img.shields.io/nuget/v/MinimalApis.Extensions)](https://www.nuget.org/packages/MinimalApis.Extensions/)

+## Prerelease Builds
 This package is currently available in prerelease from nuget.org:

 ``` console
 > dotnet add package MinimalApis.Extensions --prerelease
 ```

+## CI Builds
+If you wish to use builds from this repo's `main` branch you can install them from [this repo's package feed](https://github.com/DamianEdwards/MinimalApis.Extensions/packages/1064549).
+See [these instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry) for further details about working with GitHub package feeds.

 # Getting Started
 1. [Install the NuGet package](#installation) into your ASP.NET Core project: